clhain/sandbox-applab/repo-template/content/SANDBOX_README.md

     --role="roles/compute.admin"
 ```

+Create a new service account key for use below via the gui.
+TODO: get cli instructions for this.

 If you didn't already specify a pre-existing Service Account for the GKE nodes, you can create one like this,
 then update the parameter `cluster_service_account_name` in `cluster/params.yaml`: